✓ Kombucha Subscription: 20% Off

 The GALT, the largest collection of important defense cells

 It's hard to believe, but the GALT is located in the intestinal mucosa and is the largest accumulation of important defense cells in our body.
-Around 70% of the immune cells live here, which stimulate the production of a wide variety of defense cells and at the same time manage to decide between good and bad substances and allow important nutrients to pass through.
-The gut is much more than our daily helper in digesting the food we eat.ng.
+Around 70% of the immune cells live here, which stimulate the production of a wide variety of defense cells and at the same time manage to decide between “good” and “bad” substances and allow important nutrients to pass through.
+The gut is much more than our daily helper in digesting the food we eat.
 It helps the brain with the immune system and nourishes the brain with a lot of important information.
 Neuroscientists now speak of the gut-brain axis.
 This is said to have a significant influence on the development of the brain.
 For this very reason, we should not make it even more difficult for our intestines with an unhealthy diet.

 prebiotics